* Equal contribution.

 Feature lines are important geometric cues in characterizing the structure of a CAD model.
 Despite great progress in both explicit reconstruction and implicit reconstruction, it remains a challenging task to reconstruct a polygonal surface equipped with feature lines, especially when the input point cloud is noisy and lacks faithful normal vectors.
 In this paper, we develop a multistage algorithm, named RFEPS, to address this challenge.
 The key steps include (1)denoising the point cloud based on the assumption of local planarity, (2)identifying the feature-line zone by optimization of discrete optimal transport, (3)augmenting the point set so that sufficiently many additional points are generated on potential geometry edges, and (4) generating a polygonal surface that interpolates the augmented point set based on restricted power diagram.
 We demonstrate through extensive experiments that RFEPS, benefiting from the edge-point augmentation and the feature-preserving explicit reconstruction, outperforms state-of-the-art methods in terms of the reconstruction quality, especially in terms of the ability to reconstruct missing feature lines.

-Fast-Forward Attendees Award, 2nd Place.
+Fast-Forward Attendees Award at EG22, 2nd Place.

 In this paper, we present a simple yet effective formulation called Coverage Axis for 3D shape skeletonization.
 Inspired by the set cover problem, our key idea is to cover all the surface points using as few inside medial balls as possible.
 This formulation inherently induces a compact and expressive approximation of the Medial Axis Transform (MAT) of a given shape.
 Different from previous methods that rely on local approximation error, our method allows a global consideration of the overall shape structure, leading to an efficient high-level abstraction and superior robustness to noise.
 Another appealing aspect of our method is its capability to handle more generalized input such as point clouds and poor-quality meshes.
 Extensive comparisons and evaluations demonstrate the remarkable effectiveness of our method for generating compact and expressive skeletal representation to approximate the MAT.